buildtesters/buildtest/docs/buildspecs/compiler.rst

     srun ./vecAdd.c.exe

-In this next example, we build same test using `hpcsdk <https://docs.nvidia.com/hpc-sdk/index.html>`_ compiler by NVIDIA that acquired PGI compiler.
-At cori, we must load ``hpcsdk`` and ``cuda`` module in order to use the hpcsdk compiler.
+In this next example, we build same test using `hpcsdk <https://docs.nvidia.com/hpc-sdk/index.html>`_ compiler by NVIDIA that recently acquired PGI compiler.
+At Cori, we must load ``hpcsdk`` and ``cuda`` module in order to use the hpcsdk compiler.
 The ``name`` is a required field however buildtest will ignore since we specify ``cc`` field.
 NVIDIA changed their compiler names instead of ``pgcc`` we must use